syncfusion-content/maui-docs/MAUI/RadialGauge/animation.md

 {% endtabs %}

-## Animation Easing
+## Animation easing

 The `AnimationEasing` property of pointer allows you to use different type of easing function.
-The default value `AnimationEasing` property is `Linear`.
+The default value of `AnimationEasing` property is `Linear`.

 {% tabs %}